-Keep in mind, not every school uses its waitlist in the same way, and not every school uses its waitlist the same way from year to year or week to week.
-Some do place people in quartiles or priority lists.
+Keep in mind, not every school uses its waitlist in the same way, and not every school uses its waitlist the same way from year to year.
+Everything depends on that particular admission cycle, how many admitted students have deposited, how many have pulled out to attend a different school, and how the numbers and demographics are looking.
+Some law schools do place people in quartiles or priority lists.
 Others use numbers only or residents first or perhaps even take diversity factors back into account depending on how it seems the class is shaping up so far.
 You can’t predict what will happen, and nothing I tell you will change that.

 The key thing to keep in mind is that, yes, people do get into their dream schools off the waitlist.
 Absolutely.
+And at some schools a significant percentage of the class may be admitted that way.
 So, if it’s important to you, then pursue it.
+Just be prepared to actually wait – it can take a while.
 If you’re staying on the waitlist just to get another acceptance letter in your portfolio, then perhaps consider a polite bowing out in favor of that applicant who would be thrilled at the acceptance.
 Just because the law schools play games doesn’t mean you have to. : )